 In respect of Market Risk, the Company employs a thoughtful investment philosophy that focuses on appropriate risk-adjusted returns.
 It invests wholly in high quality government and corporate fixed interest securities.
+In 2022 there was volatility in investment markets as a result of ongoing supply chain disruption, geopolitical conflict and fiscal measures put in place due to high inflationary environments.
+In line with previous years, the Company continued to invest wholly in high quality government and corporate bonds.
+These are considered as a single asset class and are managed together.
+The Company's investment strategy largely mitigated the impact of investment market volatility on the Company's Market Risk.

 Credit Risk is managed through the thoughtful analysis and selection of individual counterparties and the use of limits and managing exposures to individual counterparties.
-The Company has no material liquidity risk exposures.